 Traditional healers can solve medical and other problems (relationship, career, money, etc).
 A consultation involves the throwing of bones and other unusual items onto a mat and then waiting for ancestral spirits to tell the healer what is wrong with the patient.
 Treatment involves herbal medicines made from leaves, roots and other materials.

 Traditional Chinese Medicine (TCM) is used by 32% of Chinese patients.
 TCM has been around for more than 2,500 years and is based on the principle of balancing the body and mind by treating the whole person and not just the illness.
 A consultation usually involves a reading of the patient’s pulse, an assessment of the tongue and a 360-degree verbal inquisition of a person’s lifestyle, habits and the symptoms that have brought them to the doctor.
 Treatment includes herbal medicine, acupuncture, cupping and other ancient treatments.

 In China, saving face simply means maintaining dignity and respect towards others in public.
 It is culturally unacceptable to publicly humiliate someone whether intentionally (by yelling or pointing out mistakes) or unintentionally (telling someone they have something between there is worse than keeping quiet).
 Brutal honesty is seen as a virtue in the West but is a faux pas in Chinese culture.
 Instead, praise and compliments are the way to give face.

 Likewise, positive communication is a key African cultural value – smiles, praise and positivity is preferred to any negativity.
 Dirty laundry is not aired in public and when it does, people have use the Ostrich algorithm to cope: pretend it didn’t happen and move on.
-Yelling in public is frowned upon and swearing in some countries could land you in jail.
+Yelling in public is frowned upon and swearing in some countries is a criminal offence and could land you in jail.